 The Center for Exploring Ministry Careers is the structure through which Houston Baptist University coordinates its many efforts to assist students who are committed to church vocations.
 The Center guides, prepares, and elicits support for ministerial students.
 The BGCT (Baptist General Convention of Texas) provides Ministerial Financial Assistance for students exploring ministry careers.
 Field-based opportunities through the Supervised Ministry Practicum are also provided through the Center.
-Job postings facilitate the linkage of students with churches seeking part-time and full-time staff.
-A proven personality inventory is utilized to help students to clarify the focus of their calling.
+Job postings connect with churches seeking part-time and full-time staff.
 Information is available on Church Matching Awards and Ministerial Dependents Grants.
+Contact the Department of Christianity at 281-649-2212 for more information.